jbussdieker/rust-notes/README.md

 You can shadow previous variables by defining them again

 Variable types can be assigned using annotations which follow a colon `let guess: u32` this will create an immutable variable named guess with annotation indicating type is a 32-bit unsigned integer

+The docs seem to prefer snake_case for source file names, variables and methods